 “Having grown up up in Western Queensland, I am very passionate about seeing rural businesses succeed and rural communities prosper.
 I have a close understanding of the circumstances people in our rural communities quite often face.
 The strength, endurance and resilience that I witness is thoroughly inspiring.”

-Angie holds a Bachelor of Business, Diploma of Community Services (Financial Counselling) and various certificates in Small Business Management, Workplace Training, Mental Health First Aid and Negotiation.
+Angie is a member of Financial Counsellors Association of Queensland and holds a Bachelor of Business, Diploma of Community Services (Financial Counselling) and various certificates in Small Business Management, Workplace Training, Mental Health First Aid and Negotiation.
 Angie is a Justice of the Peace Qualified.
-Angie recently won the 2016 Mulga Award for Exceptional Support Services to South West Queensland.
+Angie won the South West NRM 2016 Mulga Award for Exceptional Support Services to South West Queensland and was named a Paul Harris Fellow by Rotary International in 2017 in recognition of her exemplary work in community service and helping those in need.

 I live in the Lockyer Valley and I am pleased to be able to assist our primary producers throughout the South East regions to access services and improve business practices.